-Gamers, rejoice!
+Don’t worry gamers, there’s something for you, too.
 There’s a Twitch add-on for Kodi, and it works much the same as its Chromecast counterpart, letting you watch the action unfold as it happens.
 You can also log in and view your list of preferred streamers, browse by featured streams and the most popular games, and even participate in chat.
-Just keep in mind that the interface itself is a rather clunky and monotonous, so it’ll take some getting used to.
+Just keep in mind that the interface itself is rather clunky and monotonous, so it’ll take some getting used to.

 There’s no shortage of fantastic material on YouTube — ranging from informative documentaries to humorous sketches.
 Just sign in to your Google Account and all of your subscriptions will surface, so you can keep up to date with your favorite YouTubers.
 This allows you to tune in to your favorite content when it’s uploaded on the big screen with no streaming stick required.

 That’s a selection of the best Kodi add-ons, available from the official Kodi repository.
 There are hundreds of thousands of other add-ons out there, from independent repositories, which introduce sources that aren’t supported by their respective owners like Netflix.
 It’s worth noting that such add-ons aren’t illegal since an active membership is still required — they just take a bit of tinkering to get working.